 Traditional saucer method

 Most of us use macrame for hanging planters as they look cute and classy.
-Before hanging, plants make sure to put a saucer underneath the pot.
+Before hanging the plants, make sure to put a saucer underneath the pot.
 This will make it easier to add water on top of the plant without having to worry about the mess.

 Secondly, the saucer or tray might overflow the next time you water.

 A step ladder and a long neck watering can will take care of your plants watering needs in this method.

 This method can be done outdoors if the season is warm.
 It can also be done in a bathtub indoors when it gets a bit cold.
 Remove the pot from hangings.
 Fill a tub with a few inches of water.
 Plants love rainwater.

 If it is raining, collect rainwater in a plastic tub and use it to water the plants.
 Otherwise, normal tap water is fine.
 Just let it sit out in the open for 24 hours.
 This is done to evaporate the chlorine.